fedora-infra/fedora-messaging/docs/user-guide/schemas.rst

 * ``fedora_elections.candidate.new``: A sub-class of a Fedora message that defines a message schema for messages published by Elections when a new candidate is added. (`history <https://apps.fedoraproject.org/datagrepper/raw?topic=org.fedoraproject.prod.fedora_elections.candidate.new>`__)
 * ``fedora_elections.election.edit``: A sub-class of a Fedora message that defines a message schema for messages published by Elections when an election is edited. (`history <https://apps.fedoraproject.org/datagrepper/raw?topic=org.fedoraproject.prod.fedora_elections.election.edit>`__)
 * ``fedora_elections.election.new``: A sub-class of a Fedora message that defines a message schema for messages published by Elections when a new election is created. (`history <https://apps.fedoraproject.org/datagrepper/raw?topic=org.fedoraproject.prod.fedora_elections.election.new>`__)

+git
+===

+You can view the history of `all git messages <https://apps.fedoraproject.org/datagrepper/raw?category=git>`__ in datagrepper.

+* ``git.receive``: A sub-class of a Fedora message that defines a message schema for messages published by Fedora Messaging Git Hook when a new commit is received. (`history <https://apps.fedoraproject.org/datagrepper/raw?topic=org.fedoraproject.prod.git.receive>`__)

 hotness